In fact, TouchBistro restaurants see 24% more sales volume on Mother’s Day.

 When it comes to big holidays, diners expect all the stops: signature drinks, prix-fixe menus, maybe even a contest on social media!
 That means you need to prepare some extra incentives to bring these diners to your restaurant for Mother’s Day and have the service to match.

 Don’t worry.
-We’re going to arm you with all the information you need to take Mother’s Day by storm – even in the wake of COVID-19.
+We’re going to arm you with all the information you need to take Mother’s Day by storm.

 Break out the mimosas!
 Let’s start exploring the top Mother’s Day restaurant ideas.

 *based on TouchBistro’s estimate of a restaurant’s average Mother’s Day sales lift.

 Forget the flowers and jewelry.
-Nearly half of mothers want to go out for a meal with their family for Mother’s Day.
+Many moms want to go out for a meal with their family for Mother’s Day.

 With so many people dining out (or ordering in), this is the perfect holiday to generate more traffic than normal for your restaurant – especially if you follow our 17 Mother’s Day restaurant ideas below.

-And, since expectations for this special occasion are also higher than normal, the experience diners have at your restaurant for Mother’s Day is either going to give you a new loyal customer or somebody who never comes back.
+And, since expectations for this special occasion are also higher than a normal day, the experience diners have at your restaurant for Mother’s Day is either going to give you a new loyal customer or somebody who never comes back.

 To make the most of Mother’s Day, you have to be prepared to hit that mark every single time, for every single guest that dines in or places an order to-go.
 That way, you’ll walk away from the holiday with a whole new group of impressed regulars.

 So, how do you prepare to impress this crowd?